pololu/rpicsim/docs/Pins.md

     !!!ruby
     pin(:main_output)

-Defining a pin alias also adds a "shortcut" method by the same name.
+Defining a pin alias also adds a new method by the same name.
 This means that you can access the pin like this:

     !!!ruby
     sim.main_output

-The shortcuts are also available in RSpec thanks to RPicsim's {file:RSpecIntegration.md RSpec integration}, so you can simply write `main_output` in any of your RSpec examples:
+Shortcuts for these methods are also available in RSpec thanks to RPicsim's {file:RSpecIntegration.md RSpec integration}, so you can simply write `main_output` instead of `sim.main_output` in any of your RSpec examples:

     !!!ruby
     it "drives the main output high" do expect(main_output).to be_driving_high
     end

-Note that since the shortcuts are available in many places, your pin names might conflict with names defined in other places.
+Note that since these methods are available in many places, your pin names might conflict with names defined in other places.

 Pin methods